 In 1698, the English king granted several islands and some of the Lowcountry's mainland to John Bayley.
-While the entire area was named Bayley's Barony, Hilton Head Island was referred to as Trench's Island, in honor of Alexander Trench, Bayley's property agent and collector of landlease fees.
+While the entire area was named Bayley's Barony, Hilton Head Island was referred to as Trench's Island, in honor of Alexander Trench, the Bayley's property agent and collector of landlease fees.

-John Barnwell became Hilton Head Island's first English settler in 1717 after receiving a grant of 500 acres in what is now Hilton Head Plantation.
-However, Hilton Head Island did not gain worldwide recognition until 1790 when another planter, William Elliott, successfully raised the first crop of long-stem Sea Island cotton.
+John Barnwell became Hilton Head Island's first English settler in 1717 after receiving a grant of 1000 acres in what is now Hilton Head Plantation.
+However, Hilton Head Island did not gain worldwide recognition until 1790 when another planter, William Elliott, successfully raised the first crop of long-staple Sea Island cotton.
 Elliott, with the help of his neighbor, Will Seabrook, pioneered a new type of fertilizer for the cotton, resulting in record crops and wide acclaim for the Sea Island cotton.

 By 1860, 24 plantations were in operation on Hilton Head Island.
 Although the main crop was cotton, indigo, sugar cane, rice and other crops also were cultivated.
 Due to the land's low elevation and hot summers, the wealthy landowners spent little time on the Island, opting to locate their beautiful townhouses in less tropical environments on the mainland.